tj-thornsberry/Budgie-ShowData/README.md

 # Budgie-ShowData
-Budgie data usage display based on vnstats and Budgie-ShowTime.
+A data usage display based on vnstats and Budgie-ShowTime.
 In order to use the applet, first install vnstat:
 `sudo apt-get update`
 `sudo apt-get install vnstat`